Graduate Department of

 For the MA degree with thesis, the student will complete a minimum of thirty-three semester hours of graduate work, six of which must be in HIS 5971, Thesis.
 As part of the thirty-three hours, the student must take one seminar and one additional seminar or colloquia (one of which must be in the major field), and HIS 6059, Historical Methods.
-For details regarding major and minor field requirements, consult the department’s graduate handbook.
+For details regarding major and minor field requirements, consult the department's graduate handbook.

 In addition, the student must fulfill the language requirement (reading knowledge of one foreign language) and write an acceptable thesis.

 Master's Program in History with a Major in Public History

 Director: Jennifer Koslow, Associate Professor of History

 The program in Historical Administration and Public History (HAPH) prepares students to enter historically-oriented careers in fields such as cultural resources management, historic preservation, museums, archives, and information and records management.
 Career paths can be found in the private sector, NGOs, and government agencies.